- Trip Ideas

 Indiana Dunes State Park is home to six other trails which range from easy to moderate.
 Trail 9, which has been selected as one of the best hiking trails in the nation, rewards hikers with forest views followed by spectacular lake views.
 Some people skip the hiking trails altogether and just walk along the beach.

-After hiking at Dunes State Park, add a little variety with a hike at one of these great Indiana Dunes National Lakeshore sites: Cowles Bog in Porter, Tolleston Dunes in Portage or West Beach in Portage.
+After hiking at Dunes State Park, add a little variety with a hike at one of these great Indiana Dunes National Park sites: Cowles Bog in Porter, Tolleston Dunes in Portage or West Beach in Portage.
 If you end up in Portage, stop at Bass Pro Shops, a 130,000-square-foot store with everything for outdoors lovers, including clothing, kayaks and hunting and fishing gear.
 There’s even an Islamorada Fish Company restaurant inside the store.

 Then round out your outdoor fun with two attractions located minutes from each other west of Valparaiso – Broken Wagon Bison Farm and Taltree Arboretum & Gardens.

 Taltree features a railway garden with wonderful waterfalls, elaborate bridges, an impressive 14-foot change in elevation, and more than 3,500 tiny trees and bushes.
 It is also which is home to 3.5 miles of trails, a rose garden, a butterfly garden, a kids area with animals and plenty of events and concerts.

 At Broken Wagon, guests can get up close and personal with a herd of bison.
 They have open tours at 11 a.m. and 2 p.m.
 CST each Saturday from June to September, and sell meat and other bison products in their store.